-Applicant's unemployment in 2014 was outside of his control and adversely affected his finances.
-However, he did not establish that he acted prudently, and how these circumstances beyond his control adversely affected his finances.
-Applicant did not prove he acted responsibly under the circumstances because he did not establish he was
+Applicant's financial support for family and friends were partially or fully outside his control and adversely affected his finances.
+He received financial counseling.
+However, without more specific information, he did not establish that he acted prudently, and how circumstances beyond his control adversely affected his finances.
+Applicant did not prove